algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0xa0
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
-- A plus B, where A and B are byteslices interpreted as big-endian unsigned integers
+- A plus B, where A and B are byte-arrays interpreted as big-endian unsigned integers
 - LogicSigVersion >= 4

 ## b-